aalemayhu/aalemayhu/README.md

 # About Alexander Alemayhu 👨🏾‍💻

-Hei there 👋🏾 I was born in Kenya (Nairobi) but now I'm a developer living in Norway and work at [Scrimba](https://scrimba.com/).
+Hei there 👋🏾 I was born in Kenya (Nairobi) but now I'm a developer living in Norway.
 I love learning new things especially about spoken and programming languages.

 I have been writing code since 2010 and started working professionally as a developer in 2011.